Composer and pianist Sahba Aminikia is foremost an artist, whose view of the arts as one inseparable entity informs his broad body of work.

-He is a student of Dan Becker and David Garner at San Francisco Conservatory of Music where he is the recipient of Phyllis Wattis Foundation scholarship.
-He has also received lessons from David Conte, Conrad Susa, Richard Danielpour, John Corigliano and has been in a recent master class with John Adams.
+He holds a BM and MM from San Francisco Conservatory of Music under Dan Becker, David Garner and David Conte where he was the proud recipient of Phyllis Wattis Foundation scholarship.
+He has also received lessons from Conrad Susa, Richard Danielpour, John Corigliano and has been in a recent master class with John Adams.

 In his work, Aminikia draws influence from jazz, Russian contemporary composition and, most importantly to him, the traditional melodies of Iran.
 These he increasingly incorporates into his original musical language, relying on them to establish a grounded voice in the vast world of contemporary music.

-He is the recipient of many various commissions from theatre troops to concert music ensembles, Persian traditional music groups to jazz bands including Kronos Quartet, Parnassus Symphony, San Francisco Conservatory of Music New Music Ensemble, Mobius Trio and Delphi Trio and has collaborated with artists such as Rashin Fahandej, Taraneh Hemami and Samira Eskandarfar and sees these as opportunities to further establish a unique communication between himself and international audiences.
+He is the recipient of many various commissions from theatre troops to concert music ensembles, Persian traditional music groups to jazz bands including Kronos Quartet, Parnassus Symphony, San Francisco Conservatory of Music New Music Ensemble, Mobius Trio, Delphi Trio and Living Earth Show and has collaborated with artists such as Rashin Fahandej and Taraneh Hemami and sees these as opportunities to further establish a unique communication between himself and international audiences.